Robert Kagan

-Robert Kagan (/ˈkeɪgən/; born September 26, 1958) is an American columnist.
-He is a neoconservative scholar.
-He is a critic of U.S. foreign policy and a leading advocate of liberal internationalism.
+Robert Kagan (/ˈkeɪgən/; born September 26, 1958) is an American columnist, neoconservative scholar, and U.S. foreign policy analyst and commentator.
+He is a leading advocate of liberal internationalism.

-A co-founder of the neoconservative Project for the New American Century, he is a senior fellow at the Brookings Institution.
-Kagan has been a foreign policy adviser to U.S. Republican presidential candidates as well as Democratic administrations via the Foreign Affairs Policy Board.
+A co-founder of the neoconservative Project for the New American Century, Kagan is a senior fellow at the Brookings Institution.
+He has been a foreign policy adviser to U.S. Republican presidential candidates as well as Democratic administrations via the Foreign Affairs Policy Board.

-He wrote a monthly column on world affairs for The Washington Post.
-During the 2016 U.S. presidential election campaign, Kagan left the Republican Party due to the party's nomination of Donald Trump and endorsed the Democratic candidate, Hillary Clinton, for president.
+Kagan wrote a monthly column on world affairs for The Washington Post.
+During the 2016 U.S. presidential election campaign, he left the Republican Party due to the party's nomination of Donald Trump and endorsed the Democratic candidate, Hillary Clinton, for president.

 Personal life and education

 Kagan was born in Athens, Greece.
-His father, historian Donald Kagan, was the Sterling Professor of Classics and History Emeritus at Yale University and a specialist in the history of the Peloponnesian War, was of Lithuanian Jewish descent.
+His father, historian Donald Kagan, of Lithuanian Jewish descent, was the Sterling Professor of Classics and History Emeritus at Yale University and a specialist in the history of the Peloponnesian War.
 His brother Frederick is a military historian and author.
 Kagan has a B.A. in history (1980) from Yale, where in 1979 he was editor-in-chief of the Yale Political Monthly, a periodical he is credited with reviving.
-He later earned a Master of Public Policy from Harvard's Kennedy School of Government and a Ph.D. in American history from American University in Washington, D.C.
+He later earned a master's in public policy from Harvard's Kennedy School of Government and a PhD in American history from American University in Washington, D.C.

 Kagan is married to American diplomat Victoria Nuland, who previously served as deputy national security advisor to Vice President Dick Cheney and assistant secretary of state for European and Eurasian affairs in the Obama administration.